alanzanattadev/molecule-landing/docs/core-execution.md

 The code related to the Controller is in ExecutionControlEpic/LanguageServerProtocolFeature/Model/

+#### LSP Communications

+LSP (Language Server Protocol) communications are made through and with the Controller.
+Those communications can notify the Core of many changes including the busy state of a process, new diagnostics, new terminal output.
+Some of the features are enhancements on the original Language Server Protocol, an extension made by us to handle features undefined in the protocol.

+If the process executed is ran by a strategy runner which supports language servers (and so is a language server), all the communications specified in the protocol are proxied by the Controller to the process.
+All the unspecified communications are only handled by the controller which knows what to do with it, without being proxied to the running process.

+If the running process is not a language server, the Controller is the only handler of the messages.

 ### Stager

 Molecule has an architecture that allows it to execute tools remotely, and for that, it had to provide a way to execute strategy runners and so the controller at different places.
 This is the role of the stager.